sonicmouse/BackgroundTaskQueue.AspNetCore/README.md

 # BackgroundTaskQueue.AspNetCore

-_AspNetCore.BackgroundTaskQueue_ is a lightweight library that provides a robust background task queue for ASP.NET Core applications.
+_BackgroundTaskQueue.AspNetCore_ is a lightweight library that provides a robust background task queue for ASP.NET Core applications.
 It leverages the Task Parallel Library (TPL) Dataflow (specifically, `BufferBlock` and `ActionBlock`) to efficiently queue and process work items in the background, decoupling task production from execution.

 ## Features